Non-Human Intelligence

 Reviews & Discussions

-This book completely changed my approach to debugging.
+This book completely changed my approach to Intelligence.
+The code samples are well-documented and easy to adapt to real projects.

 I’ve already implemented several ideas from this book into my work with debugging.